 Hendrick's uses a blend of eleven botanicals, including roses, cucumbers, and the essential juniper.
 It's the ideal gin to use for crafting cocktail drinks, but it's pricier than most other gin brands on our list.
 But it's worth the return on investment it gives you with its exhilarating taste.

 Tanqueray is one of the best-selling gin brands worldwide and is recognizable for its iconic green bottle.
 It's also a superb example of London Dry Gin that offers an ideal blend of juniper, coriander, licorice, and angelica.
+Of all the brands of gin, it’s one of the most recognizable in flavor and bottle.

 Tanqueray goes through distillation four times to ensure a dry, crisp taste.
 Ensure you know how to hold a wine glass, then pour some over a generous amount of ice.
 Add a premium tonic and garnish it with a lime wedge for the perfect gin and tonic recipe.